Cronartium ribicola: Origin

-Cronartium ribicola is native to China, and was subsequently introduced to North America.
+Cronartium ribicola is native to China, and was introduced to North America.
+The rust was first discovered on currants in Geneva, New York in 1906.
+It was first seen on imported white pine seedlings from European nurseries in 1909.
 Some European and Asian white pines (e.g. Macedonian pine, Swiss pine and blue pine) are mostly resistant to the disease, having co-evolved with the pathogen.

 Invasive species

 It was accidentally introduced into North America in approximately 1900, where it is an invasive species causing serious damage to the American white pines, which have little genetic resistance.
 Mortality is particularly heavy in western white pine, sugar pine, limber pine and whitebark pine.
 Efforts are under way to select and breed the rare resistant individuals of these species; resistance breeding is concentrated at the United States Forest Service Dorena Genetic Resource Center in Oregon and the Moscow Forestry Services Laboratory in Idaho.

 Silviculture

 Some limited silvicultural control of the disease is possible.

 Pruning

 If bark blisters are found on branches over 10–15 cm from the trunk, those branches may be pruned off, which will stop the spread of the disease to the rest of that tree.
 If the main trunk is affected then no control is possible, and the tree will die once the infection encircles the tree.